-Here are a whole bunch of books that’ll keep you busy until well into next year.
+Here are a whole bunch of the best sales books to read until well into next year.

 Recommendations by Industry Experts

 Want to know the experts’ favorite sales books?
 Here’s a list of some of the best sales books to inspire your sales team, improve your process, and convert your sales reps into sales professionals:

 1. Secrets of Closing the Sale